This beautiful cube was created using thick wooden tiles from six different distinctive species of wood.

 The 1982 Tomy version.
 New in the case, but the case is cube shaped!

-A low quality clone that measures approximately 10cm along each edge and is decorated with reflective stickers.
+A low quality clone, decorated with reflective stickers.

 HEADS & OBJECTS